 The first thing to note is that vibrato uses an LFO modulator.
 The variations in pitch, then, are easily perceived.

 If the modulator oscillator in an FM synth had a low enough frequency (in the LFO range), we would also hear a variation in the pitch of the synth output.

 But what happens as we increase the modulator frequency?
-The modulation of pitch begins to quicken until it become unnoticeable.
+The modulation of pitch begins to quicken until it becomes unnoticeable.
 Around the 20 Hz cutoff point, we begin hearing an increasing modulator frequency as a change in timbre rather than a quickening of pitch variation.

 The higher the modulation frequency, the more complex the synthesized output waveform.

 So by modulating the frequency of a waveform with an oscillator in the “audible frequency range”, we actually alter the tonality of the waveform and, thereby, synthesize new audio signals and sounds.

 This is, of course, an oversimplification, but it’s a good start to understanding the basics of FM synthesis.

 Choosing the right effects pedals for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Effects Pedal Buyer’s Guide.
 Check it out for help in determining your next pedal/stompbox purchase.

 Choosing the best audio plugins for your DAW can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Audio Plugins Buyer’s Guide.
 Check it out for help in determining your next audio plugin purchases.